delta3d/delta3d/delta3d/src/readme.txt

    The Delta3D Python bindings requires the following additional
    packages: Python and boost::Python.

-   We've tested with Python 2.3.
-Version 2.4 SHOULD work, but I haven't tested it myself, so no promises.
+   We've tested with Python 2.3 and 2.4 - currently the project files refer to python24.lib.

    Install Python from:
    http://www.python.org/